joehalloran/sql-coursework/README.md

 +--------------------+--------------------+
 ```

 There is also a danger in non-subject specialists (i.e. me) making these sorts of decisions.
 For instance, the assumption that bnf_codes in the Treatments table could be link those in the Chemical table is not supported by medical expertise.
-This further highlights the utility of making these decisions in the design phase, where expert advice could be sought.
+This further highlights the utility of making these decisions in the design phase, where expert advice can be sought.

 <div style="page-break-after: always;"></div>